 Then go ahead and click on the Settings in the top-right corner of the application.
 From the menu list, choose PBX settings.
 Then go ahead and click on the Class of Cost section.

-Class of Cost section allows you to define different classes of cost for each telecommunication service provider.
+The class of Cost section allows you to define different classes of cost for each telecommunication service provider.

 To add a new class, click on the Plus/Add button.
 Then below the list of defined classes, a new section appears with the name Class of Cost Information.